 Are you currently working on any new projects?
 If so when can we expect them to be released?

 New Projects- French edition of Freedom at Day Zero to be available late 2021

 Working on a novel that I expect to be available in 2022

 Where do you see yourself in 5 years?

-What does being an author mean to you?
+What does be an author mean to you?